rafiina/CTF-Write-Ups/Cyber-Apocalypse-2021/web/BlitzProp/README.md

 The application is very simple.
 Node.js and Express are commonly used, robust tools for serving javascript based web applications.
 However, both `pug` and `flat` are interesting.

 [Pug.js](https://pugjs.org/api/getting-started.html) is a templating tool.
 In this app, it is used for one thing: [String Interpolation](https://en.wikipedia.org/wiki/String_interpolation#JavaScript).
 Since string interpolation is built-in to javascript, we have reason to be suspicious here.
-However, the string being subsituted is hardcoded, so this could be a red-herring, so let's set it aside for now and look at flat.
+However, the string being subsituted is hardcoded.
+This could be a red-herring, so let's set it aside for now and look at flat.

 [Flat](https://github.com/hughsk/flat) is a tool for flattening and unflattening JSON objects.
 In our case, it will transform the JSON payload from our above image to: